High-quality generation of dynamic game content via small language models: A proof of concept: Quantitative assessment of quality

 where $\bar{t}_{\text{prep}}^M$ and $\bar{t}_{\text{eval}}^M$ denote the median preparation and per-token evaluation times for model $M$, respectively.
 For the outputs, the biggest difference in mean output lengths is $6.1 \,\%$ between the 16-bit model and 4-bit model, with 159 and 150 tokens, respectively.
 The coefficients of variation (ratio of standard deviation to mean) are $7.7\,\%$ and $9.9\,\%$ respectively, so the 4-bit model shows slightly higher variability.
 While the shorter 4-bit outputs provide a minor speed advantage, this is negligible compared to the dramatic difference in per-token generation speed shown in Table~\ref{tab:timing_breakdown}: $3.6$ ms for the 4-bit model versus $16$ ms for the 16-bit, a speedup of 4.5 times.

 Figure~\ref{fig:ECDFAttemptsAndTiming}b reveals how this speedup translates to practical performance.
 Despite requiring more attempts, the 4-bit model achieves the fastest time-to-success for the vast majority of prompts, with the 8-bit model following closely behind.
-The percentiles are listed in Table~\ref{tab:time_to_success_percentiles}: The 4-bit model has a median of $2.1$ seconds with $95\,\%$ of prompts completing within $3.4$ seconds, while the 8-bit model achieves a median of $2.5$ seconds with $95\,\%$ completing within $3.9$ seconds.
-In contrast, the 16-bit model exhibits significantly slower practical performance with a median of $4.8$ seconds.
-More critically, the 16-bit model struggles with difficult prompts, with $5\,\%$ exceeding $7.5$ seconds and a maximum observed time of $15$ seconds, thus approaching impracticality for real-time generation depending on how generation latency is masked in gameplay.
-These results demonstrate that aggressive quantization not only maintains acceptable quality but provides superior practical efficiency for real-time generation scenarios, where inference speed compensates for increased retry requirements.
+The percentiles are listed in Table~\ref{tab:time_to_success_percentiles}: the 4-bit and 8-bit models achieve median times of $2.1$\,s and $2.5$\,s respectively, while the 16-bit model reaches $4.8$\,s, with its slowest prompts exceeding $7.5$\,s due to the compounding effect of retries on its slower per-token inference.
+These results demonstrate that quantization not only maintains acceptable quality but may be necessary for real-time generation scenarios.

-All quantization levels show strong rank correlation in overall prompt difficulty; for all pairings, we observed Spearman's $\rho > 0.82$ ($p < 10^{-13}$).
+All quantization levels show strong rank correlation in overall prompt difficulty.
+For all pairings, we observed Spearman's $\rho > 0.82$ ($p < 10^{-13}$).
 Spearman's correlation measures agreement in how models rank-order prompts by difficulty, not absolute score agreement.
 This indicates that quantized models largely preserve the same ranking of prompt difficulty as their full-precision counterparts.
 The 8-bit model shows near-perfect agreement with 16-bit ($\rho = 0.93$), while 4-bit quantization shows slightly more deviation ($\rho = 0.83$).
 However, a critical question remains: Do these models struggle with the same prompts even among the most difficult inputs, or does quantization introduce different failure modes on the hardest cases?
 To investigate this, we first pooled success rates across all models and prompts to determine a difficulty threshold, choosing the 40th percentile, which gives a success probability threshold of $80\,\%$.
-We then identified prompts where the mean success rate across models fell below this threshold, yielding 21 out of the total 50 prompts.
-On these prompts, the 16-bit and 8-bit models maintain very strong agreement ($\rho = 0.84$, $p < 0.001$), indicating they struggle with the same difficult inputs.
-In contrast, the 4-bit model shows only weak correlation with both 16-bit ($\rho = 0.40$, $p = 0.074$) and 8-bit ($\rho = 0.30$, $p = 0.19$).
+We identified 21 prompts below this threshold.
+On these, the 16-bit and 8-bit models maintain strong agreement ($\rho = 0.84$, $p < 0.001$), while the 4-bit model shows only weak correlation with both ($\rho = 0.40$ and $0.30$), suggesting 4-bit quantization introduces new failure modes on the hardest prompts.